rhysd/vim.wasm/README.md

 The hardest part for this porting was how to implement blocking wait (usually done with `sleep()`).

-Since blocking main thread on web page means blocking user interaction, it is prohibited.
+Since blocking main thread on web page means blocking user interaction, it is basically prohibited.
 Almost all operations taking time are implemented as asynchronous API in JavaScript.
-Wasm run in main thread cannot block main thread except for busy loop.
+Wasm running on main thread cannot block the thread except for busy loop.

 But C programs casually use `sleep()` function so it is a problem when porting the programs.
 Vim's GUI frontend is also expected to wait user input with blocking wait.

-emsscripten provides workaround for this problem, [Emterpreter][].
+emscripten provides workaround for this problem, [Emterpreter][].
 With Emterpreter, emscripten provides (pseudo) blocking wait functions such as `emscripten_sleep()`.
 When they are used in C function, `emcc` compiles the function into Emterpreter byte code instead of Wasm.
 And at runtime, the byte code is run on an interpreter (on Wasm).